blin/resume/evgeniy_petrov_cv.rst

 #.
 I've initiated migration of monitoring web applications to python,
    and new ones are since written in python
 #.
 I've written alternative implementation of Zabbix agent in python
-   and replaced Zabbix agent in production with it
+   and replaced Zabbix agent in production with it (see Zabby below)

 Open source projects